-Pancreatic cancer begins in the tissues of your pancreas — an organ in your abdomen that lies behind the lower part of your stomach.
-Your pancreas releases enzymes that aid digestion and produces hormones that help manage your blood sugar.
+Pancreatic cancer is a type of cancer that begins as a growth of cells in the pancreas.
+The pancreas lies behind the lower part of the stomach.
+It makes enzymes that help digest food and hormones that help manage blood sugar.

-- Loss of appetite or unintended weight loss
+- Loss of appetite.

-- Yellowing of your skin and the whites of your eyes (jaundice)
+- Yellowing of the skin and the whites of the eyes, called jaundice.

-- Light-colored stools
+- Light-colored or floating stools.

-- Dark-colored urine
+- Dark-colored urine.

 When to see a doctor

-Understanding your pancreas
+Understanding the pancreas

 How pancreatic cancer forms

-- Chronic inflammation of the pancreas (pancreatitis)
+- Chronic inflammation of the pancreas, called pancreatitis.

-- Family history of pancreatic cancer
+- Family history of pancreatic cancer.

 As pancreatic cancer progresses, it can cause complications such as: